emersondms/Execute-CMD-commands-with-Python-and-ChatGPT/README.md

     - pip install openai

 ## Example of usage:
-    - Create on desktop a text file named 'test' with the text 'Python and ChatGPT'
+    - Type the command description: Create on desktop a text file named 'test' with the text 'Python and ChatGPT'